-On August 20, on the 11th Sunday after Pentecost, Rector of St. George Church headed the Divine Liturgy at our parish temple.
-After the reading from the Holy Gospel he delivered the following homily in English:
+On September 16, on the 16th Sunday after Pentecost, the Rector of St. George Church, Archpriest Igor Tarasov served the Divine Liturgy at our Parish.
+Following the Gospel lesson he preached a homily in Russian.

-Following the Liturgy dismissal the Rector preached a short sermon in Russian to stress the main thoughts of his English homily.
+After the Liturgy dismissal the Rector preached a brief sermon in English addressing the ideas of his Russian homily.

 Following the liturgical celebration the Rector and parishioners enjoyed delicious meals and an interesting conversation at the coffee hour.